mircealungu/mircea/drafts/wish-based-se.md

 ## What do we mean by LLMs?

 One of the difficulties of writing about LLMs is the fact that they represent an ever moving target.
-A critique of *ChattyLLM* 4.0 can always be countered with: *"You just wait to see how ChattyLLM 5.0 will solve this problem"*.
+A critique of *ChattyLLM* 4.0 can always be countered with: *"You just wait to see how ChattyLLM (TM) 5.0 will solve this problem"*.

 In order to be able to have a discussion that is not prone to the above *critique* we must discuss a *Very Powerful LLM*, more powerful than any of the known ones, and possibly more powerful than all the ones that are going to exist in the foreseeable future.